Bivalirudin — From Leech Hirudin to FDA-Approved Anticoagulant

 The Exenatide Parallel

 Gila monster exendin-4 (1992) → exenatide/Byetta (2005) → semaglutide/Ozempic (2017) → tirzepatide/Mounjaro (2022).
 GLP-1 class now >$50B/yr.
-Lesson: the first drug from an organism may have modest impact, but the validated drug class can become transformative.
+Lesson: the first drug from an organism may have modest impact, but the validated drug class can become significant.
 Destabilase could catalyze similar expansion.

 Historical Timeline — From Leech to Pharmacy